e22m4u/js-data-schema/README.md

 #### type

-Defines the data type using the constants listed below.
+Defines the value type using the constants listed below.

 - `DataType.ANY` - accepts any type
 - `DataType.STRING` - string values